-The CCPA governs consumer’s rights with regard to various aspects of their “personal information.”
-Under the law “personal information” is not necessarily restricted to traditional notions of “sensitive information” or “personally identifiable information.”
+The CCPA governs consumer rights with regard to various aspects of consumers’ personal information.
+Under the law, “personal information” is not necessarily restricted to traditional notions of “sensitive information” or “personally identifiable information.”

 What is the GDPR?

-In conjunction with understanding GDPR, businesses must also recognize their role as either a controller or processor of a data set.
-Under GDPR, controllers and processors have different regulations to follow, and in certain cases, a business can be both the controller and the processor.
+In conjunction with understanding GDPR, businesses must also recognize their role as either a data controller or processor.
+Under GDPR, a data controller and processor have different regulations to follow, and in certain cases, a business can be both the controller and the processor.
 The controller’s role is to determine the purposes and means of processing data, while a processor simply works with the data on behalf of the controller.
 Further, controllers primarily interface with data subjects and must respond promptly to requests from the subjects by providing necessary information and acting on the data.
 Then, processors assist the controller in deleting, manipulating, or sharing a subject’s data.

 Who Does the GDPR apply to?

-The GDPR applies to companies or entities that process personal data and either have an established branch in the EU or offer products or services (paid or free) to EU residents.
-Although this will include practically any company that sells to EU residents, not all obligations of the GDPR are applied to small and medium enterprises if they do not process personal data as a core part of their business.
+The GDPR applies to companies or entities that process personal data and either have an established branch in the EU or offer products or services (paid or free) to the EU resident.
+Although this will include practically any company that sells to the EU resident, not all obligations of the GDPR are applied to small and medium enterprises if they do not process consumers’ personal information as a core part of their business.
 One such example is the appointment of a Data Protection Officer (DPO).